nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a person: `rm`

-Deletes the specified person from the address book.
+Deletes the specified person from UNIon.

 Format: `rm INDEX`